dart-lang/site-www/src/_tutorials/server/fetch-data.md

 }
 ```

-The `RetryClient` has a default behavior
+The `RetryClient` has a default behavior for how many
-for how many times to retry and how long between each request,
+times to retry and how long to wait between each request,
 but its behavior can be modified through parameters
 to the [`RetryClient()`][http-retry-client-cons]
 or [`RetryClient.withDelays()`][http-retry-client-delay] constructors.